yasserglez/oreilly_data_science_salary/README.md

 This projects implements a [Shiny](http://shiny.rstudio.com/) app for the O'Reilly [2015 Data Science Salary Survey](http://www.oreilly.com/data/free/2015-data-science-salary-survey.csp) models.

+The app is available online at https://yasserglez.shinyapps.io/oreilly_data_science_salary.

-If you have Shiny installed you can run the app locally using:
+Alternatively, if you have Shiny installed you can run it locally using:

 ```{r}
 shiny::runGitHub("oreilly_data_science_salary", "yasserglez")